rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 [With Posit’s recent announcement of their support of Typst](https://posit.co/blog/posit-and-typst/), its path forward seems secure.
 And Typst is making great strides.
 Its [recent 0.14 release adds support for many accessibility features](https://typst.app/blog/2025/typst-0.14/), which is a requirement for many who make PDFs.

 Good luck making your own reports in Typst.
-If you want support in creating reports in Quarto and Typst, feel free to reach out [Clarity Data Studio](https://claritydatastudio.com/).
+And if you want support in creating reports in Quarto and Typst, feel free to reach out [Clarity Data Studio](https://claritydatastudio.com/).